Bookmark

 Systems thinking must lead to systems doing

 There is consensus that embracing complexity is essential, but the challenge lies in putting it into practice.
-FAO and others are taking strategic entry points as levers to shift broader systems, like for example specific value chains, seed systems, or informal markets.
+FAO and others are taking strategic entry points as levers to shift broader systems, such as specific value chains, seed systems, or informal markets.
 “No better place to go to, than where it is already done.”
-Real examples from the FAO portfolio include import substitution in Sierra Leone, integrating nutrition into financing decisions in Burundi, and using agri-tourism to strengthen rural livelihoods in Albania.
-The entry points can be used to build co-benefits, while it is also important to look into and address trade-offs.
+Examples that are taking a systems approach, highlighted by FAO, include balancing trade-offs between agricultural productivity and environmental sustainability in Sierra Leone, integrating nutrition across all strategic priorities in agricultural transformation policy in Rwanda, and using agri-tourism to strengthen rural livelihoods in Albania.
+The challenge is to build co-benefits, while being alert about and address trade-offs.

 Start where you are, with what you know